runeandre/slipstream_windows_updates/README.md

 Slipstreaming Windows 10 and 11 updates and producing a bootable ISO should also be possible, but not tested yet.

+<b>Disclaimer: It's assumed you have any licenses needed to use the ISO's or updates!</b>

 # Guide

 ## Windows 7